Azure/azure-functions-durable-extension/samples/correlation-csharp/getting-started.md

 ![End To End Tracing](images/end-to-end.png)

-**NOTE:** When you see the correlation breaks, you might wait for a while.
+**NOTE:** If you see correlation breaks, you might have to wait for the telemetry to propagate to the Application Insights Resource.
 The request telemetry of the first orchestrator comes last.

 # Next Steps